Dystopian Teen Fiction

 The Knife of Never Letting Go by Patrick Ness.
 2008

 Pursued by power-hungry Prentiss and mad minister Aaron, young Todd and Viola set out across New World searching for answers about his colony's true past and seeking a way to warn the ship bringing hopeful settlers from Old World.
-The story continues in The Ask and the Answer and Monsters of Men.
+First in a trilogy.

 Life as We Knew It by Susan Beth Pfeffer.
 2006

 Through journal entries sixteen-year-old Miranda describes her family's struggle to survive after a meteor hits the moon, causing worldwide tsunamis, earthquakes, and volcanic eruptions.
-The story continues in The Dead and the Gone and This World We Live In.
+First in a series.

 The Limit by Kristen Landon.
 2010